froland/semisecu/presentation/tableofcontents.md

 There is also often a "private navigation" mode which prevents the browser from storing data.
+Cookies are stored on the user's computer; they are also limited by the URL and the timestamp.
 In modern browsers tabs are sandboxed in order to prevent one tab from accessing data used by others.